 Let's talk about symptoms, testing and treatment options for giardia in dogs.
-Standard protocol isn't a sure cure for this sneaky protozoa and may cause liver damage.
+Neither standard testing or treatment always work for this dog diarrhea causing protozoa.

 What is giardia anyway?

-It's a one celled protozoa which is ingested in the cyst stage and travels to the intestines where it sets up camp.
-(Scientific explanation.)
+It's a one celled protozoa which is ingested in the cyst stage and travels to the intestines where it sets up camp. (see, a not so scientific explanation.)

-It lives and feeds in the intestines where it reproduces by splitting.
+It lives and feeds in the intestines causing inflammation and reproduces by splitting.
 It also exits through dog poop in the cyst stage.
 (I know, I never seem to use the word feces.)

 As with all parasites, the less healthy the dog, the better conditions for them to feed and reproduce.